json-schema-org/blog/pages/posts/fixing-json-schema-output.md

 - Annotations are being rendered as full nodes.
 This results in a lot of unnecessary or duplicate information.
 This is actually more apparent in the hierarchical formats where everything is grouped by location.
 - All nodes carry the `valid` property, which makes it difficult to tell what is the result of an annotation vs the result of a validation.
-- The top-level node has an `annotations` property with an array of nodes, whereas the inner nodes each have a single `annotation` property.
+- The top-level node has a plural `annotations` property with an array of nodes, whereas the inner nodes each have a singular `annotation` property with the annotation value.
 This is just confusing.

 This is just a simple example.
 You can see how this can become considerably larger as the size and complexity of the schema grows.